airnandez/lsst-cvmfs/README.md

 Note that you don't need super-user privileges to use this distribution of the LSST software.
 You may want to test your installation by [running the LSST demo](https://confluence.lsstcorp.org/display/LSWUG/Testing+the+Installation).

-# Available releases
+## Available releases
-At any moment, you can see what releases are available for Linux-based machines by visiting the directory:
+At any moment, you can see what releases are available for Linux-based machines by inspecting the directory:

-	/cvmfs/lsst.in2p3.fr/software/linux-x86_64
+	ls -l /cvmfs/lsst.in2p3.fr/software/linux-x86_64

-The releases for MacOS X are availabe under:
+You can list the releases available for OS X with the command:

-	/cvmfs/lsst.in2p3.fr/software/darwin-x86_64
+	ls -l /cvmfs/lsst.in2p3.fr/software/darwin-x86_64

 Currently you will find the releases presented in the table below: